-Electric-powered, sharable scooters have become the latest trend to revolutionize app-based transportation services.
-In cities throughout the U.S., electric scooters have become an increasingly popular for their availability, convenience, and ease of use by allowing consumers to rent scooters by the minute using a smart-phone application.
+Electric-powered, shareable scooters have become the latest trend to revolutionize app-based transportation services.
+In cities throughout the U.S., electric scooters have become increasingly popular for their availability, convenience, and ease of use by allowing consumers to rent scooters by the minute using a smart-phone application.
 Although these scooters have been popular, their presence in major metro areas has also been accompanied by growing concerns over potential safety issues.

 As reported by the Denver Post, growing concerns over public safety have coincided with the arrival of rental scooter services offered by companies like Bird or Lime, which in particular has become known throughout Denver and other major metro areas for its similar bike share services.
 According to these companies and their many supporters, electric scooters are not only just a fun and convenient way to get around town, but also a part of helping cities reach goals for improving urban mobility, alleviating traffic congestion, and reducing pollution.
 Some, however, believe there are more pressing issues to address.

 These issues, as the City of Denver and other major cities have noted, revolve around safety and the need to ensure new transportation technologies like rental scooters can provide their purported benefits without creating undue risks.
 In a statement released by the City of Denver, these risks have a lot to do with the proliferation of rental scooters and a lack of clear regulations to address how they should be safely used and stored.
 Common concerns over electric scooters include: